 Sun-Thurs 11AM-9:30 PM Fri-Sat 11AM-10PM

 We stopped at Mamacita’s after touring the wineries in Fredericksburg.
-Inside this huge eatery is a fun game room, unique stained glass windows, and a very busy atmosphere.
-A member of the staff was making house made flour tortillas and working as fast as he could to keep with the demands.
+Inside this huge eatery is a fun game room, unique stained glass windows, and a busy atmosphere.
+A member of the staff made house made flour tortillas and worked as fast as he could to keep with the demands.
 Those puffy and piping hot tortillas were incredible with salsa or even plain butter.
-Our server was a pro and helped us make our selections.
+Our server was a pro and helped us selection our dinners.

-We began with Chili Con Queso to accompany the complimentary chips and salsa that we were given upon arrival.
-We were also given a second avocado/sour cream based sauce that was fantastic!
-For dinner, Taylor and I shared a Chicken Quesadilla (they are huge), and the rest had Tamales (they were gone in seconds and highly recommended), and a Chicken Burrito with Mole Sauce.
-The mole sauce was some of the best that I had ever had, with rich and deep flavors.
-Definitely order a pitcher of gold margaritas.
-Mamacita’s is a chain restaurant and there are 5 locations in the Hill Country area.
+We began with Chili Con Queso to accompany the complimentary chips and salsa.
+They also gave us an avocado/sour cream based sauce that was ultimate!
+For dinner, Taylor and I shared a Chicken Quesadilla (they are enormous), and the rest had Tamales (they were gone in seconds and highly recommended), and a Chicken Burrito with Mole Sauce.
+The mole sauce was some of the best that I had ever had, with a deep, rich flavors.
+Definitely order a pitcher of tasty gold margaritas!
+Mamacita’s is a chain restaurant and has 5 locations in Hill Country.